 If you haven’t figured out what to serve with pastrami salad, these air-fryer potato chips are always a safe bet.
 Fried chips often get a bad rap for the high fats, but this air-fryer version will be a game changer.
 It will be a healthier side dish that any kid and adult will enjoy.

 Any potatoes will do, but I recommend low-moisture types such as russets or Yukon Gold.
-This recipe uses olive oil, but avocado or sunflower oil is fine.
-Without fancy seasonings, some sea salt and cracked black peppers are enough to create a robust flavor for your chips.
+This popular air-fried side recipe uses olive oil, but avocado or sunflower oil is fine.
+In terms of seasoning, some sea salt and cracked black peppers are enough to create a robust flavor for your chips.

 The cooking time depends significantly on the thickness of the potato slices, so try to cut them evenly.
 If the chips are undercooked, let them stay in the air fryer for an additional 2 minutes.

 Air frying requires less oil, and homemade potato chips don’t need preservatives.
 Therefore, you don’t need to worry much about your waistline and health when consuming them.

 Total time: 2 hours and 21 minutes (not including fermenting time)

 Canned pickles are available at any store, but homemade brings a different vibe as a pairing to your favorite chicken salad sandwich at any time of the day.
 In addition, these salty and sour dill pickles are the perfect guilty pleasure to serve alongside your pastrami.